What Homeowners Need to Know About the Sudden Subsidy Cuts to Solar Panels in the UK

 The solar industry in the UK is gloomy about these changes.
 Though the FIT payments were not expected to last forever, there was an understanding that they would be scaled back gradually.
 The sudden cut has left many feeling as though the rug has been pulled out from under their feet.

 Major companies, including Panasonic, have also warned the government that the subsidy cuts will have a lasting and damaging effect on the renewable energy industry.
 Already solar jobs have been lost in Scotland.
-It’s also thought that these changes will make even less affordable.
+It’s also thought that these changes will make green energy even less affordable.
 As explained by former Shell chairman Lord Oxburgh of Liverpool, “the changes… will have the perverse effect of increasing the cost of clean energy.”

 About the author: Clive Rolison is the founder of a small renewable energy company based in Essex.
 He also writes about renewable energy news for several publications, including Alternative Energy HQ.